The Importance of Play

 This month on the Windows Insider Podcast, hear Kiki Wolfkill, the Studio Head for Transmedia at 343 Industries, and Dona Sarkar dissect how experiential gaming builds empathy, and learn life lessons from a third grader about how gamifying coding builds not only robots but friendships and newfound skills within immigrant communities.

-Windows Insider Podcast Ep 4
+Windows Insider Podcast Episode 4

 THOMAS TROMBLEY: Welcome back, listeners.
 I'm really excited, even a touch inspired for today's episode.
 When you were here last, we dove into the world of education and discovered how Microsoft and Windows Insiders like Kyle Kelly are taking digital transformation not just to heart but into action.
 Straight into the classroom and redefining the way we learn.